jhjdev/bartender-order-service/README.md

 - [ ] Start the architecture for the mobile app, and map out the functionality
 - [ ] Start on mobile app API expansion on our current API endpoints
 - [ ] Start work on the mobile app
-- [ ] Implement Jest and Maestro for testing for the mobile app
+- [ ] Implement Jest and Maestro for testing on mobile
-- [ ] Implement ErrorBoundry for both web app and mobile app
+- [ ] Implement ErrorBoundry for the mobile app
 - [ ] Implement a notification tool that will work with both the web app and the mobile app

 ### Next Steps